chocolatey/docs/input/en-us/features/package-builder.md

      Inspect a file (native installer, zip, patch/upgrade file, or remote url to download first) to to completely create a package with proper silent arguments!
 Can be 32-bit or 64-bit architecture.
-Available in Business editions only (licensed version 1.4.0+, url/zip starting in 1.6.0).
+Available in Business editions only.

      --file64, --url64=VALUE
      Optional - used when specifying both a 32-bit and a 64-bit file.
 Can be an installer or a zip, or remote url to download.
-Available in Business editions only (licensed version 1.6.0+).
+Available in Business editions only.

      --keepremote, --originallocation, --original-location, --useoriginallocation, --use-original-location, --useoriginalfileslocation, --use-original-files-location
      Use Original Files Location - when using file or url, use the original location in packaging.
-Available in Business editions only (licensed version 1.6.0+).
+Available in Business editions only.

      --checksum, --downloadchecksum, --download-checksum=VALUE
      Download Checksum - checksum to verify File/Url with.
 Defaults to empty.
-       Available in Business editions only (licensed version 1.7.0+).
+       Available in Business editions only.

      --checksum64, --checksumx64, --downloadchecksumx64, --download-checksum-x64=VALUE
      Download Checksum 64-bit - checksum to verify File64/Url64 with.
        Defaults to empty.
-Available in Business editions only (licensed version 1.7.0+).
+Available in Business editions only.

      --checksumtype, --checksum-type, --downloadchecksumtype, --download-checksum-type=VALUE
      Download Checksum Type - checksum type for File/Url (and optional separate 64-bit files when specifying both).
 Used in conjunction with Download Checksum and Download Checksum 64-bit.
 Available values are 'md5', 'sha1', 'sha256' or 'sha512'.
 Defaults to 'sha256'.
-Available in Business editions only (licensed version 1.7.0+).
+Available in Business editions only.

      --pauseonerror, --pause-on-error
      Pause on Error - Pause when there is an error with creating the package.
-       Available in Business editions only (licensed version 1.7.0+).
+       Available in Business editions only.

      --buildpackage, --build-package
      Build Package - Attempt to compile the package after creating it.
-       Available in Business editions only (licensed version 1.7.0+).
+       Available in Business editions only.
 ~~~

 ## FAQ